 The deductible for your policy is determined when you purchase your insurance policy.
 A higher deductible results in a lower premium.
 But make sure your deductible is low enough that you can afford to pay it if you need to repair damage to your home that is covered by your policy.
 Your mortgage company also might put a limit on how high your deductible can be.

-How can I lower my homeowners insurance premium?
+How can I prevent common home insurance claims?

-Water damage, wind and hail damage, and theft are three of the most common insurance claims.
-Be proactive and minimize the risks by following these tips.
+Water, storm damage and theft are three of the most common insurance claims.
+Be proactive and minimize the risks to your home.

-Water damage unrelated to weather.
-It might come as a surprise to learn that most water damage is not caused by weather, but by burst pipes and other plumbing problems.
+It might come as a surprise to learn that most water damage is not caused by weather but by burst pipes and other plumbing problems.

 - If you live in a colder climate, insulating your pipes will help to prevent them from bursting.

 An increasingly common cause of damage and source of insurance claims, it makes sense to take steps to ensure your home is protected from storm damage.

 - Check your roof for loose shingles and make any necessary repairs.